-Kem LAC® HD
+Kem LAC® HD - Water-Soluble Silage Inoculant

 Kem LAC HD contains a mixture of lactic acid-producing bacteria (LAB) to help speed fermentation.1 These bacterial strains are: Lactobacillus plantarum, Lactobacillus acidophilus and Lactobacillus bulgaricus.
 The high levels of lactic acid produced by this combination of bacteria helps to quickly lower pH and preserve the crop.

-By reducing dry matter loss and preserve nutrient availability.
-By retaining dry matter, Kem LAC HD helps to optimize the nutritional quality of your crop by retaining more energy and protein.
-Kem LAC HD also controls silage temperatures in the silo while helping to reduce silage loss or shirinkage.
+By reducing dry matter loss, Kem LAC HD helps to optimize the nutritional quality and silage longevity of your crop by retaining more energy and protein.
+Kem LAC HD also controls silage temperatures in the silo, while helping to reduce silage loss or shirinkage.

-Both of the silage inoculants, Kem LAC HD and B5, promoted faster pH drop and more complete fermentation than the untreated silage.
+A trial conducted in 2012 evaluated the effectiveness of two water-soluble, bacterial silage inoculants, Kem LAC HD (KL) and an industry-leading silage inoculant (Product B5), for changing pH and promoting organic acid production in corn silage.
+Corn silage was treated with KL, B5 or water as a negative control (NC).
+The objective of this inoculant evaluation was to measure the effects of KL, which contains three LAB organisms, versus B5, which contains two varieties of Lactobacillus plantarum.
+The only acid production in the NC silage came from epiphytic (natural) bacteria found in untreated corn silage.
+Both Kem LAC HD and B5 promoted faster pH drop and more complete fermentation than the untreated silage.
 Both treatments produced greater (P < 0.05) amounts of lactic acid and significantly lower (P < 0.05) pH by 28 days post ensiling.
 Kem LAC HD-treated silage produced less (P < 0.05) ammonia than both the B5 and NC-treated silages by 28 days post ensiling.
 This suggests the Kem LAC HD-treated silage conserved more protein during the fermentation process.
-The pH of Kem LAC HD and B5-treated silages remained lower during the entire 120 day fermentation (Figure 1) and were significantly lower (P ≤ 0.05) after 120 days of fermentation than the NC-treated silage.
+The pH of Kem LAC HD and B5-treated silages remained lower during the entire 120-day fermentation (Figure 1) and were significantly lower (P < 0.05) after 120 days of fermentation than the NC-treated silage.

 Figure 2.
-Temperature of plant material over time during aerobic exposure of alfalfa ensiled for 75 days.
+Temperature of plant material over time during aerobic exposure of alfalfa ensiled for 75 days

 1Kemin Internal Document, 16-00024.

 2Kemin Internal Document, 11-00000.

 3Kemin Internal Document, 12-00015.

 4Kemin Internal Document, 12-00008.